Radiologic Sciences Requirements

 Associate in Applied Science (A.A.S.) in Radiologic Sciences

 The A.A.S. degree in the Radiologic Sciences curriculum is designed to prepare students to become registered radiologic technologists (medical radiographers).
 Completion of the program provides graduates with the educational requirements necessary to take the national certification examination administered by the American Registry of Radiologic Technologists.
-Students in the radiation therapy technology, and magnetic resonance imaging/computed tomography, and cardiac-interventional specialization will receive the A.A.S. degree upon successful completion of their junior year.
+Students in the radiation therapy technology, magnetic resonance imaging and computed tomography, and cardiac-interventional radiography specialization will receive the A.A.S. degree upon successful completion of their 3rd Year.

-All students graduating from the Radiography program must pass their ARRT exam and be certified by the ARRT by the start date of their specialization or the student will not be allowed to enter their specialization in Radiation Therapy, Cardiac-Interventional, or MRI/CT.
-All Radiography students must pass each of their Radiologic Science courses: RAD 122, RAD 102, RAD 112, RAD 112L, RAD 202, RAD 212, RAD 222, RAD 232, RAD 232L, RAD 312, RAD 322, RAD 332, RAD 342, RAD 352 with a grade of "C" or better (the minimum requirement) in order to satisfy Program requirements and stay in the Program.
+All students graduating from the Radiography program must pass their ARRT exam and be certified by the ARRT by the start date of their specialization or the student will not be allowed to enter their specialization in Radiation Therapy Technology, Cardiac-Interventional Radiography or Magnetic Resonance Imaging and Computed Tomography (MRI/CT).
+All Radiography students must pass each of their Radiologic Sciences courses: RAD 102, RAD 112, RAD 112L, RAD 122, RAD 202, RAD 212, RAD 222, RAD 232, RAD 232L, RAD 312, RAD 322, RAD 332, RAD 342, RAD 352 with a grade of "C" or better (the minimum requirement) in order to satisfy Program requirements and stay in the Program.
 Any Radiography student that does not meet the minimum course requirement (a course grade of "C" or better) will not be allowed to continue in the Program.
 The student is allowed to re-apply for admission to the Program the following year through the Program's online application process.

-The following general education and radiologic sciences courses totaling 70 credit hours are required to receive the A.A.S. degree in Radiologic Sciences.
+The following University Core Curriculum and Radiologic Sciences courses totaling 67 credit hours are required to receive the A.A.S. degree in Radiologic Sciences:

 A.A.S.
 Radiologic Sciences Degree Requirements